fstxz/scene_tools/README.md

-# Prop Placer
+# Scene Tools
-Prop Placer is an editor plugin for Godot 4.2+ to help you organize and place assets in your 3D world.
+Scene Tools is an editor plugin for Godot 4.2+ to help you with designing your levels and quick prototyping.
+It currently only supports asset placement.

-Prop Placer supports any PackedScene files (.tscn, .gltf, .blend, etc.)
+The plugin supports any PackedScene files (.tscn, .gltf, .blend, etc).

 ![](screenshot_1.png)

 ## Currently implemented features
+* Asset placement
   * Snapping support
   * Align to surface
   * Multiple assets selection (by holding Ctrl or Shift).
 When placing, random asset will be picked from the selection
   * Scale randomization
   * Area fill

 ## Installation
 The plugin is available in the [Asset Library](https://godotengine.org/asset-library/asset/2846).